Send an email

 BA (Saskatchewan) MA (Calgary) DPhil (Oxford)

-At the undergraduate level she teaches courses on tourism and the tourist experience; ethnographies of Canadian Aboriginal peoples; and an introduction to sociocultural anthropology.
-At the graduate level she has taught courses on Canada as ‘cultural spectacle; qualitative research methods; and directed a course on intellectual traditions of Canadian Studies.
+At the undergraduate level she taught courses on tourism and the tourist experience; ethnographies of Canadian Aboriginal peoples; and an introduction to sociocultural anthropology.
+At the graduate level she taught courses on Canada as ‘cultural spectacle; qualitative research methods; and directed a course on intellectual traditions of Canadian Studies.